-Integration middleware integrates various subsystems or modules into a large system.
-This makes it possible to increase the efficiency and quality of work across different applications, usually via an automated interface.
+Middleware for integration connects different subsystems or modules to a large integrated landscape.
+In this way, it becomes possible to increase the efficiency and quality of work across different applications.
+This is usually done based on an automated interface.

-Answers to common questions about integration with TPG PSLink.
+Answers to common questions regarding integration with TPG PSLink.

 TPG PSLink supports all current versions of SAP including HANA.